manuelarte/milogo/README.md

 # Milogo
 Rest Partial Response (aka Field Selection) Pattern middleware for [Gin](https://gin-gonic.com/).
 This gin middleware allows you to select a subset of fields to be returned from your endpoints.

-e.g. Imagine that you have the following rest endpoint that returns a product with the fields, code, price, description, manufacturedBy:
+e.g. Imagine that you have the following rest endpoint that returns a product with the fields, `code, price, description, manufacturedBy`:
 > /products/1
 ```json
 {